mwenge/psychedelia/README.md

 draw larger patterns speed increase/decrease is not linear.
 You can adjust the ‘compensating delay’ which often smooths out jerky patterns.
 Can be used just for special FX, though.
 Suck it and see.

+#### Buffer Length
-Buffer Length-B to activate: Larger patterns flow more smoothly with a shorter Buffer Length - not so many positions are retained so less plotting to do.
+B to activate: Larger patterns flow more smoothly with a shorter Buffer Length - not so many positions are retained so less plotting to do.
 Small patterns with a long Buffer Length are good for ‘steamer’ effects.
 N.B.
 Cannot be adjusted whilst